 Our different types of rough top belts are meant to transfer wooden materials into a mechanical woodworking planer.
 They are well suited to this task thanks to their specially designed surface textures that help grip the wood.
 Wood can be a surprisingly hard product to manage.
 This is especially true in a large woodworking planer or wide belt sander machine, particularly in an industrial setting, because these machines can have high speeds and usually need to be precise.
 The material may be conveyed quickly by fast-moving woodworking belts, so it needs to be secure.
 The surface textures on our woodworking belts will help keep wooden materials in place while they are being transferred through the machine.
 This will ensure that your job is done smoothly and efficiently.

 Rough top belts are so named because of their surface texture.
-They are coarse and almost sharp to the touch.
+They are course and almost sharp to the touch.
 But this heavy texturing is essential in securing the material on top of them.
 The texturing on our woodworking belts features raised ridges.
 One advantage of this in machines such as a woodworking planer or wide belt sander is that material such as wood dust which is produced during the process can fall between the ridges and leave an even and consistent surface on the rough top belts themselves.
 Each rough and tough rubber conveyor belt material goes into creating rough top belts of highly wear-resistant rubber, providing durability in all settings.

 The type of rubber conveyor belt material that goes into woodworking belts is a function of the application.
 The Brown Rough Top is used on most machines and is a durable and affordable belt.
 The Pure Gum Belt is applicable when more “grab” is needed from a belt.
 This lower durometer rubber surface is made with natural rubber and exhibits better flexibility and traction.
 The Carboxylated Nitrile is recommended for applications that see heavy abuse.
 Regardless of the application we have the perfect rubber conveyor belt material for your wide belt sander or woodworking planer.